Connect with others who understand.

 • Lean proteins

 It’s possible to find nutritious options on either end of the calorie spectrum if you choose whole foods that are naturally high in vitamins and minerals.
-Have fun with different preparation methods, such as grilling, making stir-fries, or adding ingredients to the blender for smoothies and pureed soups.
+Have fun with different preparation methods, such as grilling, stir-frying, or blending ingredients to make smoothies and pureed soups.

-Certain foods are not as beneficial when you have Parkinson’s.
+Certain foods aren’t as beneficial when you have Parkinson’s.
 Talk to your doctor about whether you should avoid any of these options.

-Getting enough calcium and vitamin D is essential for maintaining bone health when you have Parkinson’s disease, but some research suggests that drinking several glasses of low-fat cow’s milk may not be the best option.
-Consuming low-fat dairy or skim milk more frequently appears to be associated with higher rates of Parkinson’s disease, but more research is needed.
+Getting enough calcium and vitamin D is essential for maintaining bone health when you have Parkinson’s disease.
+However, some research suggests that drinking several glasses of low-fat cow’s milk a day may not be the best option.
+Choosing low-fat or fat-free dairy milk appears to be linked to a higher risk of Parkinson’s disease.
+However, consuming full-fat dairy wasn’t associated with an increased risk.

-Nondairy milks (such as rice, soy, or almond milk) can be a fine source of calcium and vitamin D if the product is fortified.
-Check the food label before purchasing, or consider a dietary supplement to cover your daily calcium and vitamin D requirements.
+Fortified nondairy milks (such as rice, soy, or almond milk) can be a fine source of calcium and vitamin D. You could also include some full-fat dairy, like plain yogurt, which contains beneficial bacteria called probiotics.
+Check food labels on nondairy milk before you buy, or ask your health care provider if you should consider a dietary supplement to cover your daily calcium and vitamin D requirements.

-Avoiding refined sugar and flour is a sound nutritional goal, regardless of whether you have Parkinson’s.
-Staying away from sugar may improve your sleep habits, reduce fatigue, reduce the risk of other health problems (such as diabetes and tooth decay), and lower your body’s overall inflammation levels.
+Limiting refined sugar and flour is a great goal for most people.
+Avoiding added sugar may improve your sleep habits, reduce fatigue and the risk of other health problems (such as diabetes and tooth decay), and lower your body’s overall inflammation levels.

-Choose carbohydrate foods that are a natural source of fiber and antioxidants (such as whole grains, beans, and fruit) rather than empty-calorie desserts or drinks.
-If you choose to indulge, keep portions small to limit the impact of sugar on your body.
+Opt for carbohydrate foods that are a natural source of fiber and antioxidants (such as whole grains, beans, and fruit) rather than empty-calorie desserts or drinks.
+If you choose to indulge, keep portions small and occasional to limit sugar’s impact on your body.

-Although resveratrol in red wine is associated with some protective benefits for Parkinson’s disease, alcohol intake should be limited, and in some cases, avoided completely.
-Although studies haven’t found a significant link between alcohol consumption and the development of Parkinson’s disease, alcohol is known to impair motor control and may make you more prone to falls.
+Although resveratrol in red wine is associated with some protective benefits for Parkinson’s disease, alcohol intake should be limited or, in some cases, avoided completely.
+Studies have found no significant link between alcohol consumption and the development of Parkinson’s disease, but alcohol is known to impair motor control and may make you more prone to falls.

 Learn more about Parkinson’s disease and alcohol.